How to Find Preforeclosures in 10 Ways for Agents & Investors

 |

-Starting Price | $119 per user, per month | $24.99 per month, if billed annually | Free to browse; ZPA costs about $20 to $60 per lead | $49 per month |
+Starting Price | $119 per user, per month | $24.99 per month, if billed annually | Free to browse, ZPA costs about $20 to $60 per lead | $49 per month |

 4. Public Records

-Searching public records is one of the most reliable ways to find accurate foreclosure listings, but it can be time-consuming and only provides limited information.
+Searching public records is one of the most reliable ways to find accurate foreclosure listings.
+However, it can be time-consuming and only provides limited information.
 Preforeclosure listings can be found for free in the public records section at your county recorder’s office or online.
 Search for Notice of Default, Lis Pendens, and Notice of Sale.
 These notices are issued to the homeowner and publicly recorded during the foreclosure process.

 5. Local Newspapers

 Even though checking out local newspapers may seem archaic, it’s an extremely reliable source that provides information as soon as the property receives notices.
 It’s also easy to access, although there will often be a fee.
-This method is ideal for agents and investors who already know how to get listings, since there will be competition for these leads as soon as the data is public.
+This method is ideal for agents and investors who already know how to get listings since there will be competition for these leads as soon as the data is public.

 6. Real Estate Wholesalers